Martin T4M: Operational history

 Deliveries of the T4M to the U.S. Navy started in August 1928, replacing T3M-2s aboard the aircraft carriers USS Saratoga and USS Lexington.
 Deliveries continued until 1931.

 While its predecessor, the T3M, spent much of its time operating from floats, by the time the T4M and TG entered service, the U.S. Navy had realised the greater versatility of the aircraft carrier, and the T4Ms and TGs were mainly operated with wheeled undercarriages from the decks of carriers.
 The capability of carrier-based air power was demonstrated in fleet exercises in January 1929, when aircraft from Saratoga, including T4Ms, carried out mock attacks on the Panama Canal.
-Despite a defending force including Lexington and shore-based Navy and Army aircraft, the strike force was judged to have "destroyed" the canal locks as well as airfields.
-The exercise was described as "the most brilliantly conceived and most effectively executed naval operation in our history" by Admiral William V Pratt, who later became Commander-in-Chief of the U.S. Fleet.
+Despite a defending force including Lexington and shore-based Navy and United States Army aircraft, the strike force was judged to have "destroyed" the canal locks as well as airfields.
+The exercise was described as "the most brilliantly conceived and most effectively executed naval operation in our history" by Admiral William V. Pratt, who later became Commander-in-Chief of the United States Fleet.

 The T4M was unusual in that its slab-sided fuselage was large enough to allow flight crews to get up and move around between positions.
 It was so spacious that a man could nearly stand up within it.
-Of its flying qualities, one pilot was quoted as saying "It takes off, cruises, and lands at 65 knots".
+Of its flying qualities, one pilot was quoted as saying "It takes off, cruises, and lands at 65 knots [120 km/h; 75 mph]".

 The T4M and TG proved difficult to replace, with both the XT6M and XT3D being evaluated but failing to demonstrate sufficient improvement to justify purchase.
 They remained in service until 1938, being eventually replaced by the TBD Devastator and becoming the last biplane torpedo bomber of the U.S. Navy.